Art Dealer Sentenced to 20 Months for Tax Evasion

 - Wrongful use of business expense deduction.
 The prosecution stated the accused used a business tax deduction for personal expenses.

 - Failure to pay state taxes.
-The prosecution also accused the art dealer of collecting state sales taxes but the failing to deliver the payments to the government.
+The prosecution also accused the art dealer of collecting state sales taxes but failing to deliver the payments to the government.

-The accused faced up to six years imprisonment.
+The accused face up to six years imprisonment.
 Ultimately, the judge sentenced the accused to a 30-month prison sentence as well as community service.
 The judge did not require additional financial penalties as the accused had already paid over $6 million in restitution and fines.

 Part of the reason for the sentence was the fact the government could establish the violations were willful.
 If successful, an allegation of willful tax evasion can result in an increase in penalties.
 In this case, the fact that the violations were deemed willful and repeated year after year were used to support the prosecution’s push for prison time as opposed to house arrest.